ooni/probe-cli/docs/design/dd-003-step-by-step.md

 I tried to reimplement the telegram experiment using a pure step-by-step approach ([here's the gist](https://gist.github.com/bassosimone/f6e680d35805174d1f150bc15ef754af)).
 It looks fine, but one ends up writing a support library such as `measurex`.
-Yet, as noted above, the API exposed by such a measurement library matters, and an API familiar to Go developers seems preferable to the API implemented by `measurex`.
+On the positive side, the API exposed by such a measurement library matters, and an API familiar to Go developers seems preferable to the API implemented by `measurex`.